KPRoche/quantum-raspberry-tie/README.md

 It pings the IBM Quantum Experience site before initializing the API to make sure the site is responding.
 If the site does not respond at first, the program will exit.

 If it successfully connects, in each cycle it pings again before it confirms the backend status and (presuming the backend is not busy) sending the OPENQASM code.
 If there no good response to the ping, or the backend responds as busy, it waits 10 seconds and tries again, begining again with that initial ping to the website.
 Other than that, it is doing exactly the same thing as the simpler version.

+**QuantumBowtiePingFile.py** -- This version loads the OPENQASM code for the experiment from a separarate text file, which makes it easier to modify your experiment

 Both versions run the display by spawning a second thread.
 As long as the variable *thinQing* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.